Pastequeosaure/ComputerWash.cmd/README.md

 ## 📘 Notes

+- The script automatically displays the order of commands and their execution status (ON/OFF).
+- You have 30 seconds to close Computer Wash after launching.
+- Verify all Shutdown parameters before starting the process.
 - Some commands may take several minutes to execute (Chkdsk, Mrt.exe, DISM, Sfc…).
-- The program requires administrative privileges to function correctly.
+- Administrative privileges are required for proper execution.
 - Winget commands will install or update software if enabled.
-- Cleanup and reset commands may modify the system and delete temporary files: make sure to back up your important data.
+- Cleanup and reset commands may modify the system and delete temporary files: back up your important data.